How To Preserve Meat

 This meat can be stored in a cool and dry place, and it will remain fresh for at least 2 or 3 months.

-Another easy way to preserve meat is through dehydration.
+In the steps of how to preserve meat this is probably the easiest one through dehydration.
 Depending on your resources, you can pick the best way to dehydrate the meat.

 While traditionally, people dehydrated meat by merely drying it in direct sunlight, now modern appliances such as solar dehydrators and electronic dehydrators are available.